The DPA Fined Mayor EUR 2,000

 A fine of EUR 2,000 imposed on the Mayor for misusing the personal data for electoral campaign purposes.

 The decision which DPA announced says that GDPR compliance is applicable to everyone.
 Especially to data controllers and to those with a public mandate.
 Moreover, people expect a mayor to follow and comply with the GDPR obligations before them.

 A complaint was received to the DPA against the Mayor.
 Who gained access to personal data without the consent of people.
 He used it for his election campaign purposes.

 The Mayor received this data when the complainants contacted his office through their architect as part of a subdivision modification.

 Later, the architect contacted Mayor through an email and sent him a copy of the email addresses of those who complained against him.

 14 October 2018 was the evening of maniple elections.
 In that, even the Mayor used the email and sent his election propaganda to the complainants.
-On 28 May 2019, the DPA Disputes Chamber announced the decision that a violation under had been committed under the GDPR.
+On 28 May 2019, the DPA Disputes Chamber announced the decision that a violation committed under the GDPR.

 A violation of the purpose limitation principle

 The GDPR has clarified it long ago that if a data controller collects the personal data, he must prevent the use of information for a new purpose if they failed to achieve the original purpose (articles 5(1)(b) and 6(4), GDPR).